-Omotesando: Best Things to Do in 2019
+Omotesando: Best Things to Do

 Omotesando is known as one of leading cafe areas in Tokyo.
 Omotesando is very famous that even became the first place to open the shop in Japan when overseas coffee chains consider tapping on Japanese market.
 Make sure you refer to my Omotesando’s seven best cafes from the link below.
 My favorite cafe is the one I listed in the third called espresso bar “Lattest”.
 Barista will offer you the best cup with beautiful latte art which will be poured right in front of you that makes you enjoy your coffee not only by taste but visually entertains you as well.